torvalds/linux/Documentation/networking/net_failover.rst

 interface will always be plugged in.
 This is specified by the 'teaming' tag with required attribute type having value 'persistent'.
-The link state for the virtio-net device is set to 'down' to ensure that the 'failover' netdev prefers the VF passthrough device for normal communication.
+The link state for the virtio-net device is set to 'down' to ensure that the 'failover' netdev prefers the VF passthrough device for analrmal communication.
 The virtio-net device will be brought UP during live migration to allow uninterrupted communication.

 The second device definition is for the VF passthrough interface.
 Here the